wbrocker/FP-Django/README.md

 Welcome to the Django component repository of the IoT Wildlife and Intrusion Detection System!

+The Arduino repository can be found at <a href="https://github.com/wbrocker/FP-Arduino-Code">FP-Arduino-Code</a>.

 ## Table of Contents

 - [Introduction](#introduction)